Actor Ravi Teja appears before the emergency room in a drug case | ExBulletin

 So far, famous filmmaker Puri Jagannadh, actresses Charmee Kaur and Rakul Preet Singh, actors Nandu and Rana Daggubati have appeared before the central agency.

-Calvin Mascrenhas, a musician, who was part of the three-member gang arrested by Telangana’s Prohibition and Excise Department on July 2, 2017 for allegedly selling narcotics as part of the racketeering, was also questioned by the ED.
+Calvin Mascrenhas, a musician, who was part of the three-member gang arrested by the Telanganas Prohibition and Excise Department on July 2, 2017 for allegedly selling narcotics as part of the racketeering, was also questioned by the ED.

 The racketeering involved providing high-end drugs such as lysergic acid diethylamide (LSD) and methylenedioxymethamphetamine (MDMA).